getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 There are other techniques to rewrite the code so that the call stack isn't growing with each call.

-One such technique is called *trampolining*, which amounts to having each partial result represented as a function that either returns a another partial result function or the final result.
+One such technique is called *trampolining*, which amounts to having each partial result represented as a function that either returns another partial result function or the final result.
 Then you can simply loop until you stop getting a function, and you'll have the result.
 Consider:

 ```js
 "use strict";